vercel/ai/packages/openai/README.md

 # Vercel AI SDK - OpenAI Provider

-The [OpenAI](https://platform.openai.com/) provider contains language model support for the OpenAI chat and completion APIs.
+The [OpenAI](https://platform.openai.com/) provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) contains language model support for the OpenAI chat and completion APIs.
 It creates language model objects that can be used with the `generateText`, `streamText`, `generateObject`, and `streamObject` AI functions.

 ## Setup